telerik/xaml-docs/controls/radrichtextbox/features-keyboard-support.md

 # Keyboard Support

 {% if site.site_name == 'Silverlight' %}
 Telerik __RichTextBox__ for Silverlight supports commands in a way that is similar to the commanding mechanism in WPF.
 It is only natural that some of these commands be triggered on key combinations.
-There are default key-bindings defined for the most widely used commands, namely:
+There are default key-bindings defined for the most widely used commands.

+>importantNote that the browser could handle some of the shortcuts and some of them cannot be even enabled.
+RadRichTextBox is not capable of modifying this behavior as it is up to the browser.
+{% endif %}

-{% endif %}{% if site.site_name == 'WPF' %}
+{% if site.site_name == 'WPF' %}
 Telerik __RichTextBox__ for WPF supports the commanding mechanism in WPF.
-There are default key-bindings defined for the most widely used commands, namely:
+There are default key-bindings defined for the most widely used commands.
 {% endif %}

 ##